 Box 3.
-Report an employee's wages subject to the Social Security component (the 6.2% rate for 2021) of FICA taxes.
-Box 3 should not list more than the maximum wage base for the Social Security component of FICA taxes (\$142,800 for 2021; \$147,000 for 2022).
+Report an employee's wages subject to the Social Security component (the 6.2% rate for 2022) of FICA taxes.
+Box 3 should not list more than the maximum wage base for the Social Security component of FICA taxes (\$147,000 for 2022; \$160,200 for 2023).
 This Box usually will be the same as Box 1, but not always.
 For example, certain retirement contributions are included in Box 3 that are not included in Box 1.

-To illustrate, contributions to a 403(b)(9) plan by salary reduction agreement may be excludable from income and not reportable in Box 1, but they are subject to FICA taxes and accordingly they represent Social Security and Medicare wages for nonminister employees.
+To illustrate, contributions to a 403(b)(9) plan by salary reduction agreement may be excludable from income and not reportable in Box 1, but they are subject to FICA taxes and accordingly they represent Social Security and Medicare for nonminister employees.

 KEY POINT.
-Remember that ministers (including those who report their income taxes as employees) are self-employed for Social Security with respect to their ministerial services, and they pay selfemployment taxes rather than the employee's share of Social Security and Medicare taxes.
+Remember that ministers (including those who report their income taxes as employees) are self-employed for

+Social Security purposes with respect to their ministerial services, and so they pay self-employment taxes rather than the employee's share of Social Security and Medicare taxes.

-Churches that filed a timely Form 8274 exempting themselves from the employer's share of FICA taxes do not report the wages of nonminister employees in this Box since such employees are considered selfemployed for Social Security purposes.
+Churches that filed a timely Form 8274 exempting themselves from the employer's share of FICA taxes do not report the wages of nonminister employees in this Box since such employees are considered self-employed for Social Security purposes.

 Box 4.
 Report the Social Security component (6.2%) of Social Security and Medicare taxes that you withheld from a nonminister employee's wages.
-This tax is imposed on all wages up to a maximum of \$142,800 for 2021 and \$147,000 for 2022.
+This tax is imposed on all wages up to a maximum of \$147,000 for 2022 and \$160,200 for 2023.
 Do not report the church's portion (the employer's share) of Social Security and Medicare taxes.

 Ministers who report their income taxes as employees are still treated as self-employed for Social Security with respect to compensation from the performance of ministerial services.
 For ministers, this Box should be left blank.

 Box 5.
 Report a nonminister employee's current and deferred (if any) wages subject to the Medicare component (1.45%) of FICA taxes.
 This will be an employee's entire wages regardless of amount.
 There is no ceiling.
-For persons earning less than the annual maximum earnings subject to the 6.2% Social Security tax (\$142,800 for 2021 wages and \$147,000 for 2022), Boxes 3 and 5 should show the same amount.
-If you pay more than \$142,800 to a nonminister employee in 2021 and \$147,000 in 2022), Box 3 should show \$42,800 (\$147,000 in 2022), Box 5 should show the full amount of wages paid.
+For persons earning less than the annual maximum earnings subject to the 6.2% Social Security tax (\$147,000 for 2022 wages and \$160,200 for 2023), Boxes 3 and 5 should show the same amount.
+If you pay more than \$147,000 to a nonminister employee in 2022 (\$160,200 in 2023), Box 3 should show \$147,000 (\$160,200 for 2023 and Box 5 should show the full amount of wages paid.